vokhlachev/frontend-backend-connection/README.md

 * [AXIOS](https://www.npmjs.com/package/axios)
 ### Prerequisites:

-For running this project you need NPM
+For running this project you need to install NPM

 * npm
 ```sh